Wilhelm Harster: Post-war prosecutions and criminal convictions

 Harster was arrested by the British Army and was incarcerated at the Island Farm prisoner of war camp in Bridgend.
 On 1 April 1946, he was transferred to the London Cage and subsequently extradited to the Netherlands.
 He was put on trial in a one-day proceeding at a Dutch court in The Hague on 9 March 1949.
 He was found guilty and sentenced to 12 years imprisonment for his role in the persecution, deportation and murder of Dutch Jews and for his negligence in supervising the staff at the Amersfoort concentration camp.
 He was released from prison in 1953, after eight years in custody.

 Upon release, Harster returned to Germany and obtained employment as a civil servant in Bavaria in 1956, becoming an Oberregierungsrat (senior government councilor) at the ministry of the interior.
 He was forced to retire due to public and media pressure in 1963, however he was allowed to retain his full pension.
 In January 1966, he was arrested in Munich and was put on trial the following year alongside two of his closest aides Wilhelm Zoepf and Gertrud Slottke.
 On 24 February 1967, He was convicted of complicity in the murder of almost 83,000 Dutch Jews (including Anne Frank) and sentenced to an additional 15 years in jail for deportation of Jews to Auschwitz and Sobibor.
 He was given credit for his prior time served as well as his pre-trial detention, leaving him with approximately six years to serve.
 He was granted early release in August 1968, which again caused a public outcry.
-The University of Munich officially withdrew his doctorate.
+The Ludwig-Maximilians-Universität München officially withdrew his doctorate.
 The Dutch Auschwitz Committee petitioned the Chancellor of Germany not to pardon him, but the pardon was approved in 1969.
 Harster died in 1991.